kpatenio/webvtt-sample-with-vttcue-properties/README.md

 2. Run `npm start`

 ## Running Locally Using Other Methods
 You may use any other static server and/or package manager, if you wish.
-Note that Without a static server, vtt text tracks will not properly load onto the video file due to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) limitations.
+Note that without a static server, vtt text tracks will not properly load onto the video file due to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) limitations.

 ## Properties
 The cue properties below determine how text tracks appear on a video: